efememdb/EFEMemDB/README.md

 - **Persistence.** The data can be permantely saved (into **files** disk on server side, or into **localStorage** browser), and restore it when you want.
 - **NoSQL.** You don't need complex relationships between tables, or strict schemas.
 You use key-value pairs.
 - **Space names.** You can organize your keys using space names.
 You can use keys with the same name, but unique in different spaces.
+- **Pattern names.** You can access efficiently to many keys and spaces using pattern names, instead of accessing one by one.
 - **Rich data.** You can use different types of data:
   - integer numbers
   - float numbers